Infection Prevention and Control

 - Pre-packed commercial Sandwiches, (which do not contain fillings from the Prohibited Foods opposite) and eaten on the day

-- Canned and small bottled (plastic only) soft drinks
+- Canned and small bottles (plastic only) soft drinks

 - Small bottles (plastic only), cartons of fruit juice or smoothies